volfpeter/localclustering/paper.md

 # Ideas for future work

-- Reimplementation for parallel computing: Most of the calculations the algorithms make (the only exception being the actual cluster update) can be executed in parallel, that could significantly improve performace.
+- Reimplementation for parallel computing: Most of the calculations the algorithms make (the only exception being the actual cluster update) can be executed in parallel, that could significantly improve performance.
 - New cluster definitions: Only one cluster definition is provided in the project.
 More cluster definitions can be implemented for example by building on cluster quality metrics such as modularity [@Newman:2004].
 - Analysis of how cluster definitions should be configured for graphs with different characteristics.
 - Result comparison with global clustering algorithms on well-known and -analyzed graphs such as the Zachary karate club [@Zachary:1977].